With a network connection available, U-Boot can load files quickly and easily via TFTP.

 Things to keep in mind:

-Like any other command, the tftp command can (and often times is) used in the autoboot command that U-Boot runs automatically.
+command can (and often times is) used in the autoboot command that U-Boot runs automatically.

-A common example of using the tftp command is loading up a U-Boot binary to test:
+command is loading up a U-Boot binary to test:

 bfin> tftp 0x1000 u-boot.bin Using Blackfin EMAC device TFTP from server 192.168.0.2; our IP address is 192.168.0.15 Filename 'u-boot.bin'.
 Load address: 0x1000 Loading: ############################ done Bytes transferred = 141016 (226d8 hex) bfin> go 0x1000 ## Starting application at 0x00001000 ...Here we loaded the

-u-boot.bin file into external memory at address 0x1000.
+.
 Then we proceeded to simply start executing at that address.

 Another common example is loading up a bootable U-Boot image that contains the Linux kernel: